Gori-LV/Research-on-AI-for-Alzheimer-s-Disease/README.md

 # Research on AI for Alzheimer's Disease

-## :pill: from life science community.
+## From life science community :pill:
 > * To be updated.

 ## :calendar: 2024